jkatz/jkatz.github.io/content/english/post/postgres/pgvector-hnsw-performance.md

 The `ivfflat` method has many advantages, including its simplicity to use, speed in building the index, and ability to use it as a "[coarse quantizer](https://github.com/facebookresearch/faiss/wiki/Indexing-1G-vectors)" when indexing over large datasets.
 However, other algorithms, including "[hierarchical navigable small worlds](https://arxiv.org/ftp/arxiv/papers/1603/1603.09320.pdf)" [HNSW](https://arxiv.org/ftp/arxiv/papers/1603/1603.09320.pdf), provide other methodologies for improving the performance / recall ratio of similarity searches.
 Many HNSW implementations have demonstrated [favorable performance/recall tradeoffs](https://github.com/erikbern/ann-benchmarks), but usually this comes at a cost of index building time.

-Starting with v0.5.0, pgvector has support for `hnsw`.
+Starting with v0.5.0, pgvector has support for `hnsw` thanks to [Andrew Kane](https://github.com/ankane).
 Much like its `ivfflat` implementation, pgvector users can perform all the expected data modification operations with an `hnsw` including insert/update/delete (yes -- `hnsw` in pgvector supports update and delete!).
-The HNSW algorithm is designed foradding data iteratively and does not require to index an existing data set to achieve better recall.
+The HNSW algorithm is designed for adding data iteratively and does not require to index an existing data set to achieve better recall.
 For more information on how HNSW works, please read the [original research paper](https://arxiv.org/ftp/arxiv/papers/1603/1603.09320.pdf).

 While v0.5.0 is not out at the time of this blog post, I wanted to provide an early look at HNSW in pgvector given the excitement for this feature.
 The rest of this blog post covers how I ran the experiment and some analysis.